Find Grad Schools

 • Registered Dental Hygienist, Part Time Clinical Faculty

-In 2016, there was an estimated number of 207,900 jobs in the United States for Dental Hygienist.
+In the United States, there were 207,900 jobs for Dental Hygienist in 2016.
 New jobs are being produced at a rate of 19.7% which is above the national average.
 The Bureau of Labor Statistics predicts 41,000 new jobs for Dental Hygienist by 2026.
-The BLS estimates 17,500 yearly job openings in this field.
+There will be an estimated 17,500 positions for Dental Hygienist per year.

 undefined